MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/messaging.md

 ### Scenarios

-Here is a list of typical scenarios for messages, data points, and discrete events:
+Here is a list of some example multitenant scenarios for messages, data points, and discrete events:

 - Events:
   - A music sharing platform tracks the fact that a specific user in a specific tenant has listened to a particular music track.